1/48 scale Dragon Lunar Module Model

-LM 9 now hangs above the floor of the Apollo-Saturn V Center as a "working" memento to the time when America went to the Moon.
+LM 9 now hangs above the floor of the Apollo-Saturn V Center as a "working" memento to the time when America first went to the Moon.
 She is an actual, "flight rated" Grumman Lunar Module, originally intended for the Apollo 15 mission.
 She is an "H Series" LM, built for shorter duration stays, such as Apollo 11 through 14.
-With the US Congress cutting back NASA's operational budget and eliminating Apollo 18, 19 and 20, NASA needed to shift hardware for the more lunar science oriented missions sooner into the flow.
+With the US Congress cutting back NASA's operational budget and eliminating Apollo 18, 19 and 20, NASA needed to shift hardware so that more lunar science oriented missions were placed sooner into the flow.

 That's why my Dragon LM model was built to replicate LM 9.

 A port-side view.
 The Dragon model has excellent detail and comes with its Decent Stage already clad in gold-foil color.
 The silver-gold-copper "Mylar" banding on the landing gear must be painted by hand, as must the edge detail of the Ascent Stage and the exposed fasteners in th black areas of the Ascent Stage.

 Full-on forward view.
 The container for the US flag is on the left side of the ladder.
 The omni antennas are very well detailed.

 Starboard side forward.
 The decals used were a combination of the SMS 1/48 scale LM super detail set and those provided by Dragon.
 The windows are black-faced decals, probably the biggest disappointment in Dragon's crafting of the model.
 The vent covers and other details came from New Ware's 1/48 scale LM Detail Set.